dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1888: Prioritizing needs of all fosters genuine freedom.
+### T1888: True freedom prioritizes the well-being of people and the planet.

 |Support|
 |---|